 Help!
 I am getting married in 3 months and so far my bridesmaids haven’t helped me with anything!
-I’m starting to think that they think being a bridesmaid just means they get to wear a pretty dress and walk down the aisle.
+I’m starting to believe they think being a bridesmaid means they get to wear a pretty dress and walk down the aisle.
 The only time we have all been together was to pick out said dress.

-I’ve mentioned things I would like to do and no one offers to help me at all.
-I need some help but they are always too busy or seem annoyed that I mention wedding things.
-I’m at the point where I’m ready to tell them I don’t want them part of the wedding.
+I’ve mentioned things I would like to do and no one has offered to help me.
+I need some help but they are always “too busy” (and even seem annoyed that I mention wedding things!).
+I’m at the point where I’m ready to tell them I don’t want them to be part of my wedding.

-My mother had to plan the shower and the one bridesmaid already said she has to work that day.
-I didn’t want to have her in the wedding but felt obligated because she is my fiancé’s sister.
+My mother had to plan my bridal shower and one bridesmaid already said she has to work that day.
+I didn’t want to have her in my wedding but felt obligated because she is my fiancé’s sister.
 She’s self centered and everytime she isn’t the center of attention she sits in the corner and pouts.
-This is a 23 year old woman!
+This is a 23-year old woman!
 I don’t want to deal with her drama now let alone on the wedding day.

 I feel like I shouldn’t need to tell them how to be a bridesmaid and what is expected of them.
 I’m getting frustrated and I don’t want to turn into a bridezilla but I need help!

 -Pissed in Pittsburgh

 Dear PO’d in Pittsburgh,

 Planning a wedding can be stressful and it’s clear you are disappointed in your bridesmaids’ participation.
 That disappointment stems from your expectations not being met.
 So you have to ask yourself: “Do I have reasonable expectations for my bridesmaids?”
 It seems as if many brides have been led to believe that bridesmaids have specific “duties” to perform.
 That really isn’t true.
 I blame the movie 27 Dresses. 🙂